-The course is designed for students with no formal background in music.
-Through listening and class participation, the students will become acquainted with the various elements of music: melody, rhythm, harmony, and form.
-No formal music training/ background is necessary to be successful in this course.
-Fulfills general ed requirement in Humanities.
+This course is designed for all students interested in exploring music.
+Through listening and class participation, the students will become acquainted with the various elements of music which span a variety of cultures and times.
+No formal music/background is necessary to be successful in this course.